betadelta88/milliman-design-system-test/README.md

 Include the following at the top of your index.scss file:
 `@import '@MjordanMilliman/milliman-design-system-test/themes/scss/white/index.scss';`

+### Fonts
+Our design system uses two fonts, depending on the use.
+For code blocks, we use JetBrains Mono.
+For everything else, we use Open Sans, hosted by Google Fonts.
+To properly render the Open Sans font, please include the following in your root html file:
+`<link href="https://fonts.googleapis.com/css2?family=Open+Sans:ital,wght@0,300;0,400;0,600;1,300;1,400;1,600&display=swap" rel="stylesheet">`

 ## How To Contribute

 We're always looking for help on the design side and contributions to the repo.